farukulutas/farukulutas/README.md

 ### Hi there 👋

 I'm Faruk.
-I love to learn, teach and share. :raised_hands:
+I love to learn and share. :raised_hands:

 🔭 I’m currently working on [BLC Communication and Security Systems](https://www.blc-css.com/) and [PwnLab](https://pwnlab.me/)